 West Virginia vet techs must renew their registration each year.
 In order to renew, vet techs must submit proof of at least 8 hours of continuing education units over the previous year, at least four of which must relate directly to veterinary science.
 Registration renewals are only available from October 1 to February 1.

-Strong Outlook for Vet Tech Jobs in West Virginia
+Salary & Career Outlook for Vet Techs in West Virginia

 Anyone considering a career as a vet tech in the Mountain State will want to know what the outlook is like in terms of demand and expected salary.
-With a total population of less than 2 million, there are understandably not a huge number of jobs in West Virginia.
-In fact, as of 2015, there were just 350 vet tech jobs in the state (BLS, 2015).Keep reading for a breakdown of where most vet techs are employed in the state, and what kind of salaries expectations are reasonable.
+With a total population of less than two million, there are understandably not a large number of jobs in West Virginia.
+In fact, as of 2020, there were just 430 vet tech jobs in the state.

 Those vet techs who are committed to finding work in West Virginia should be advised that they may have difficulty landing the perfect job or earning a high salary, however it is possible to succeed in the career with enough perseverance.
 While there is no state group for vet techs to find camaraderie with their peers, vet techs may consider joining a national association such as the National Association of Veterinary Technicians of America (NAVTA).

-Certification and Accreditation Information and Requirements in West Virginia
+Vet Tech Certification and Accreditation Requirements in West Virginia

 The West Virginia Board of Veterinary Medicine regulates and licenses those who work in the field of veterinary medicine, including vets, vet techs, and euthanasia techs.
 Students who want to work as registered vet techs in the state need to make sure they attend a school with AVMA accreditation.
 They will also need to sit for the Veterinary Technician National Exam, which tests their competency in the field.
 Afterward, they can apply for licensure through the board.